Hezbollah: 2010 gas field claims

 In 2010, Hezbollah claimed that the Dalit and Tamar gas field, discovered by Noble Energy roughly 50 mi west of Haifa in Israeli exclusive economic zone, belong to Lebanon, and warned Israel against extracting gas from them.
 Senior officials from Hezbollah warned that they would not hesitate to use weapons to defend Lebanon's natural resources.
 Figures in the March 14 Forces stated in response that Hezbollah was presenting another excuse to hold on to its arms.
 Lebanese MP Antoine Zahra said that the issue is another item "in the endless list of excuses" meant to justify the continued existence of Hezbollah's arsenal.

 2011 attack in Istanbul

-In July 2011, Italian newspaper Corriere della Sera reported, based on American and Turkish sources, that Hezbollah was behind a bombing in Istanbul in May 2011 that wounded eight Turkish civilians.
+In July 2011, Italian newspaper Corriere della Sera reported, based on US and Turkish sources, that Hezbollah was behind a bombing in Istanbul in May 2011 that wounded eight Turkish civilians.
 The report said that the attack was an assassination attempt on the Israeli consul to Turkey, Moshe Kimchi.
 Turkish intelligence sources denied the report and said, "Israel is in the habit of creating disinformation campaigns using different papers."